gregfromstl/gregfromstl/README.md

-# My goal is to develop tools 🛠️
-  # for spontaneous 🎉
-  # organic 🌱
-  # and inclusive learning 🤓
+# Tools 🛠️ for spontaneous 🎉, organic 🌱, and inclusive learning 🤓
 ---
 Interested in...
 - 🌱 Education